Your basket is empty.

 The Green Loop project also has social benefits by increasing intergenerational dialogue and knowledge transfer.
 This project can grow a greener community and provide a hub for likeminded students to collaborate and express their passions.
 Many students come to Bournemouth and choose to stay, so if we can influence them positively whilst at university, we will have a lasting impact on the community.

-The BU Campus Collective (previously the Permaculture Society) care for and look after the poly tunnel, and invite you to join them on this project.
-If you want to get outdoors and learn about growing food in harmony with nature, in relaxing green surroundings then this is the project for you.
+(previously the Permaculture Society) care for and look after the polytunnel, and invite you to join them on this project.
+If you want to get outdoors and learn about growing food in harmony with nature, in relaxing green surroundings, then this is the project for you.